tenkoh/app-vonage-sample/README.md

 1. When you access to the top page at the first time, you are a non-verified user.
 2. Enter your phone number and submit.
 Then you will get a SMS giving 4 digits PIN code.
 3. Enter the PIN code and submit.
-If succeed, you are redirected to the top page at a verified user.
+If succeed, you are redirected to the top page as a verified user.

 **NOTICE** : You have to pay fee for each verification with the Vonage service.
 (And perhaps you would need to pay some reception payment for SMS)